All projects

 Linking environmental protection and social justice

-The project supports small, formerly industrialized cities in understanding how they can reduce CO2 emissions from buildings over their entire life cycle.
-At the same time, innovative solutions and ideas for social housing are to be initiated.
-By targeting both municipal leaders and students, the project fosters both transatlantic and intergenerational exchange of knowledge.
-This integrated approach promotes regenerative and just urban development by addressing ecological and social aspects together across generations.
+By targeting both municipal leaders and young professionals, the project fosters both transatlantic and intergenerational exchange of knowledge.
+It promotes regenerative and just urban development by addressing ecological and social aspects together across generations.

 414films%20(3).jpeg)